Looking for Indigenous arts, culture and design? Here’s where you’ll find the best local talent, from Tkaranto (Toronto), Kanata (Canada) and beyond.

-Indigenous communities have been honing their creation skills since long before Canada existed.
+Before there was Toronto, there was Tkaranto.
+Indigenous communities have been honing their creation skills since long before the nation of Canada existed.
 Skills such as basket weaving, beading and cooking have been passed down from generation to generation and are here now to be shared and experienced.

-So, while you’re exploring the city known as Toronto, support local and Indigenous artists.
-Here’s where to source can’t-find-anywhere-else souvenirs and unforgettable experiences.
+So, while you’re exploring the city known as Toronto, be sure to seek out local and Indigenous guides, artists and creators.
+Here’s where you can find unforgettable Indigenous-led experiences and discover can’t-find-anywhere-else souvenirs.

 Craft Ontario Shop is a lovely store in the west end’s Parkdale neighbourhood.
 Craft Ontario supports and is supported by the work of Indigenous and non-Indigenous craft artists.